secwexen/aapp-mart/docs/guides/testing.md

 Use these datasets for both unit and integration tests.

-> [!NOTE]
-> Some modules are under active development; tests may be skipped or marked as expected failures until features are implemented.

 ## 6. Continuous Integration (CI)

 - GitHub Actions workflows are configured for testing and CodeQL analysis